ItzJashoo/jintendoslab/JOURNAL.md

 #Build Journal!

-#JUne 19th: First time soldering!
+#June 19th: First time soldering!
 Soldered Wires to Speaker
 Most of my parts are here except for my 3D printed case and my PCB, which tbh are the most important parts.
 Anyways, I decided to try my hand at soldering, so I decided to solder wires to the pads on my speaker.
 I watched a few tutorials and I remembered one saying to first put some solder on the pad, and then some on the wire, so that way the join really easily.
 It worked for the first wire and that looked perfect.
 However the second one was a different story.
 I made a big blob (it still should work, wasn't a cold joint, just ugly), so I tried to use wick, but the wick I bought was too thin and I didn't know the wick doesn't come prefluxed, so I wasted some time on that haha.
 Anyways while trying to remove solder I melted a bit of the plastic housing of the speaker but it shouldn't really affect it.
 I made the joint look better, albiet still kind of ugly.